mhanratty/marketplaceux-usercollections/spec.md

 ## <a name="successmetrics">Success Metrics</a>
 * User collections should increase successful app installs on Firefox OS by 5%.
-* User collections should...
-* Acquisition - increase
-* Activation -
-* Retention
-* Revenue
-* Referral
-* Engagement
+TBD by David Bialer

 ## <a name="usercollectionfeatures">User Collection Features</a>

 **Collection Types**
 * *App Wishlist*.
-The app wish list is a default collection that every user has by default.
+The app wish list is a collection that every user has by default.
 The app wish list allows the user to save apps to install later or on another device and is intended for personal use.
 * *Custom Collections*.
 Custom collections are all other collections that a user creates themselves.
 These collections can be shared with the Marketplace community.

 **Collection Elements**